 My first flying job was as number two reserve pilot for the rock'n'roll air traffic patrol in Raleigh, North Carolina.
 I rose to chief pilot there, and then moved on to become chief flight instructor at Spitfire Aviation, where I instructed military and foreign students in various light aircraft.

 After that I flew the BAe-3101 for ten months, then moved up to American Eagle, where I flew the Shorts 360, SAAB 340, ATR-42/-72 and the Embraer EMB-135 series.
-In 2003 I was fortunate enough to be hired at a (then) fast-growing (and now major) airline, where I fly the A320/321 as a captain.
+In 2003 I was fortunate enough to be hired at a (then) fast-growing (and now major) airline.
+I now fly to Europe from Boston once a week or so.
 Member of our Accident Investigation Go Team.
 It pays my bills at the glider club.

 In the past I have held various union LEC, MEC & ALPA National safety posts, and consulted for ICAO as a member of a study group revising instrument flying international standards and recommended practices.
 But now I’m more interested in people than procedures.
 That led me to a masters degree in applied psychology at ASU.
 Some of my later research has been published in scientific journals, including Safety Science and the International Journal of Aviation, Aeronautics, and Aerospace.